-All Collection Agency’s Discovery are all based together with trick questions meaning the same questions asked differently.
-You provide them with what they need and they win.
+In my opinion after being sued by quite a few collection agencies I feel All Collection Agency’s Discovery are all based together with trick questions meaning the same questions asked differently.
+So that you provide them with what they need and they win.
 You answer one question and not the other (which seems to be a different question in all reality it is the same just asked differently) you can blow your case.

 True Story: First Credit Card Lawsuit that I ever got sued for I didn’t know what I was doing and didn’t know I could file a Motion to Dismiss which lead me into the Discovery Phase.
 I entered a few simple questions in my Interrogatories and Admissions and their answers blew their entire case.
 So there is hope for you to still win this thing.
 If this is against a Collection Agency who bought your debt from the Original Creditor that is.
 Fighting an Original Creditor is very hard because they normally sue you early, and have all the documentation to win their claim.
 However, Collection Agencies don’t.

 In my Interrogatories that I sent them I asked them to answer a few simple questions in regards to what I owed, another asked what I purchased, and in my Admissions I asked them to admit that they do not have the original or a copy of the Cardholder Agreement.
 These idiots admitted that and I filed a Motion to Dismiss for failure to state a claim and guess what?
 I won!
 Why?
 Because if they do not have the Cardholder Agreement which contains my rights, states interest rates, among other things this is the heart of a lawsuit they did not have that in hand which means they didn’t know the interest rate they were allowed to charge me etc., so how can they just say I owe all this money?
 It gets deeper than that but seriously how can a company say that I did this and that wrong per their agreement when they don’t have the agreement and just admitted they did not have the agreement.
 No agreement?
 No lawsuit.
 Not where I live.